SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer

-Prior studies~\cite{zhang2025sla} employ a single projection linear layer to integrate the outputs from the sparse and linear attention branches.
-Nevertheless, we empirically find that it is not sufficient to balance the output distribution of the branches.

-Fig.~\ref{fig:rank_comparison} shows that the output rank of the linear attention branch is substantially lower than that of sparse attention, indicating a clear capacity imbalance.
-In the sparse–linear attention design, the sparse branch carries the primary sequence modeling load, while the linear branch functions as an auxiliary path.
-Since the linear branch mainly compensates for information missed by highly sparse attention, we speculate that properly regulating the contribution of the linear branch, rather than allowing it to dominate or vanish, is important for ensuring its effective complementarity to sparse attention.
+The rank imbalance analysis indicates that the sparse branch carries the primary sequence modeling load, while the linear branch functions as an auxiliary path, mainly compensating for information missed by highly sparse attention.
+We speculate that the low-rank linear attention component may suppress or overwhelm informative high-rank structures from the sparse branch without explicit regulation.
+Therefore, properly down-weighting the linear branch, rather than allowing it to dominate or vanish is crucial.
+To this end, we introduce a \textbf{multi-level static-dynamic scaling strategy}, consisting of a layer-wise static scaler and an input-timestep-aware dynamic scaler.

-However, we observe that introducing a hyperparameter $\lambda$ to modulate the linear attention branch can yield additional performance gains.
-This hyperparameter is incorporated as follows:

-As illustrated in Fig.~\ref{fig:branch_scale}, although $\lambda$ is set to $1.0$ during training, applying a moderately reduced scaling factor during inference improves performance in several aspects.
-But excessively small values of $\lambda$ will lead to performance degradation.

-Intuitively, the role of the branch might vary across different layers and inputs.
-However, the projection layers hold a static weight, and therefore cannot adapt to different input conditions.
-This motivates us to design an Input-Dependent Scalar Gate for linear attention branch.

-Fig.\ref{fig:salad} and Alg.~\ref{alg:salad_attention} illustrate the gating operation.The input sequence of the branch is passed through a linear layer followed by a nonlinear activation.
-After that, we leverage token averaging to get a scalar gate and the linear attention output will be multiplied by the gate.
-Since the gate with scale smaller than one achieves a better performance, we adopt the sigmoid function as the non-linear function.
+\textbf{Layer-wise Static Scaling (LWSS).} As shown in Fig.~\ref{fig:rank_and_branch_effect}, the degree of rank degradation varies across different blocks.
+And different transformer layers exhibit varying sensitivity to sparse attention~\cite{yuan2024ditfastattn, zhang2025ditfastattnv2}, and consequently require different degrees of compensation from the linear attention branch.
+To accommodate this heterogeneity, we introduce a layer-wise static scaling mechanism that adaptively down-weights the contribution of linear attention at each layer.

+Experiments reveal that inserting a learnable projection layer after the linear attention branch in each Transformer layer helps preliminarily regulate the contribution of linear attention.
+And inspired by the LoRA~\cite{hu2022lora}, the projection layer is zero-initialized.
+It allows the model to start tuning from the post-training sparse attention, ensuring more stable tuning in the early stage.
+Meanwhile, this design encourages the linear attention branch to be progressively incorporated from a small-magnitude regime, enabling and gradual increase of its contribution.
+The projection layer is trained during fine-tuning and is formulated as: